 This is one painting in spite of the neutral background, where the colors the dandy’s wear, seem so outstanding.
 The tone here is less somber than The Martyrdom of Saint Matthew where everything is almost the same color and the figures more in a deeper space.

 The space is more an indication of the work he will do beginning in Naples.
-A good link from the space created in Rafael’s work and eventually moving full force in the work of Correggio and Tiepolo.
+A good link from the space created in Raphael’s work and eventually moving full force in the work of Correggio and Tiepolo.